fuzzylogicxx/fuzzylogic/posts/small-changes.md

 It’s worth relating what was going on in my life prior to making these tweaks.
 While there wasn’t any particular emergency there were a number of lower-level flags.

-- I’d recently taken days off work for stress and mental fatigue triggered by the nature of my job.
+- I’d recently taken days off work for stress and mental fatigue triggered by aspects of my job.
 And I often found work frustrating.
 - I obsessed about things, both work-related and hobbies.
 My OCD-like symptoms were counterproductive and mentally draining.
+- I was getting my priorities wrong.
 - I suffered bouts of low mood which affected aspects of personal and home life.
 I felt tired and disconnected.
 - I was often late to bed and struggling to rise, with knock-on effects for the rest of my day.
 - I was a bit overweight.